 Concerts were hosted in 2000, 2001, and 2002 to celebrate the music which was Missy's passion.
 These were wonderful times to remember Missy and her talents; for friends to show love and support to Missy's family; and for all to recall the good work being done by the Missy Funds.

 In 2001 Mr. John Mack (1927-2006), principal oboist Cleveland Orchestra and long considered the dean of American oboists, performed a solo oboe concert.
-Missy had studied with Mr. Mack in 1997 at a week long summer oboe camp.
+Missy had studied with Mr. Mack in 1997 at a week-long summer oboe camp in Carmel Valley, California.

-Nancy Ambrose King, University of Michigan, performed a solo oboe concert in 2002.
+Nancy Ambrose King, Professor of Oboe Performance at the University of Michigan and a frequent oboe soloist on world-wide stages, performed a solo oboe concert in 2002.
 Missy had studied with Ms. King at a Master class in 1998.

 All three concerts took place at the San Jose Nazarene Church, an acoustically wonderful facility which also happens to be a place Missy frequented when visiting her good friend Sarah Rushing, the church's pastor's daughter.